Your Top 7 Questions About Chaga Answered

 4. Does Chaga Have Caffeine?

 Chaga does not have caffeine and will not keep you awake.
-It has adaptogenic properties and will help your body adapt to stress and calm down.
+It has adaptogenic properties and can help your body adapt to stress and calm down.
 It’s good to drink chaga at any time of the day.

 Of course, Four Sigmatic Mushroom Coffees that have chaga will have caffeine in them.
 So if you’re trying chaga for the first time in a coffee, I recommend drinking that in the morning or early afternoon.